-CHARLES O. RUNDELL, B. S., Principal of the Academy and Teacher of German 608 East Buchtel Avenue
+CHARLES O. RUNDELL, B. S., Principal of the Academy and Teacher of German 483 Orchard Court

-M. ALICE RINES, A. M., Assistant Principal of the Academy and Teacher of Latin 425 East Exchange Street
+M. ALICE RINES, A. M., Assistant Principal of the Academy and Teacher of Latin.
+425 East Exchange Street

-CHARLES H. SHIPMAN, A. B., Teacher of Physical Science and Mathematics and Teacher of Physical Training for Young Men 69 Kirkwood Street
+CHARLES H. SHIPMAN, A. B., Teacher of Physical Science and Mathematics 69 Kirkwood Street